shidi1985/academic-kickstart/content/home/invited_talks.md

 weight = 24

 +++
+T54.
+June 2020, Beijing Jiaotong University, "Applications of AI in Power System Optimization and Control"

+T53.
+May 2020, IEEE Asia Energy and Electrical Engineering Symposium, "The Evolving Electric Power Grid-IoT, Energy Internet and AI"

 T52.
-May 2019, CURENT Strategic Planning Meeting
+May 2020, CURENT Strategic Planning Meeting, "The Evolving Electric Power Grid with IoT, Energy Internet and AI"

 T51.
 Apr.
 2020, School of Electrical Engineering, Xi'an Jiaotong University